 Aspirin / butalbital / caffeine Side Effects

-Some side effects of aspirin / butalbital / caffeine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for aspirin / butalbital / caffeine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to aspirin / butalbital / caffeine: capsules, tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking aspirin / butalbital / caffeine:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; confusion; fast heartbeat; red, swollen, or blistered skin; stomach pain; unusual bruising or bleeding.

 Applies to aspirin / butalbital / caffeine: oral capsule, oral tablet

 Endoscopically identifiable gastric mucosal lesions occur in most patients who receive a single dose of aspirin.
 Clinically evident gastrointestinal bleeding has been reported in as many as 3% of treated elderly patients.
 Anorectal ulceration and rectal stenosis have been reported in patients who abuse aspirin-containing rectal suppositories.
 One case-controlled study has suggested that an association between aspirin (and other NSAID) consumption and appendicitis may exist.